zzz-client/zzz/Readme.md

 Run `--help` for more detail on flag usages and shorthands.

+- `--http`: Start the HTTP server, defaults to port 8000
+- `--web`: Start the Web (Vite) server, defaults to port 5173

+Other flags are available for CLI usage

 - `--scope <name>`: The name of the scope to use
 - `--context <name>`: The name of the context to use
-- `--execute`: For CLI usage, execute the request instead outputting its contents
+- `--execute`: execute the request instead outputting its contents
-- `--http`: Start the HTTP server, defaults to port 8000
-- `--web`: Start the Web (Vite) server, defaults to port 5173

 ## Desktop